-**WARNING: THE FOLLOWING POST INCLUDES A DISCUSSION ABOUT VENOM.
+**WARNING: THE FOLLOWING POST INCLUDES A REVIEW OF VENOM.
 IF YOU HAVE NOT WATCHED VENOM OR YOU FIND DISCUSSIONS ABOUT BAD MOVIES OFFENSIVE, THEN TURN BACK NOW.**

 Prior to Venom‘s debut my feelings towards the movie (as previously stated on this blog) were less than stellar.
 In short: The trailers didn’t impress me, I wasn’t convinced this was a movie that the world needed and I was in no rush to watch the film.